 Taking time out

 With its origins in Saxon times Sandbach is a town steeped in history.
 The Crosses on The Cobbles - the traditional cobbled market square - is said to date back to the 7th Century, and the town's many listed buildings include The Old Hall Hotel, St Mary's Church and Sandbach School.
 Today there are thriving golf, rugby, football, cricket and bowling clubs, a community cinema and a leisure centre.
 The town also boasts the award-winning Foden Brass Band and the annual Transport Festival that attracts more than 15,000 visitors.
 Sandbach Park is ideal for relaxing, a site of special Scientific Interest with its wetland areas supporting hundreds of unusual species of birds, flora and fauna.

 Sandbach has a selection of schools catering for both primary and senior pupils.
 Wheelock Primary is close to Saxon Lea and Sandbach Community Primary is within easy reach.
 Sandbach High School and sixth Form College caters for girls aged 11 - 18, while Sandbach School, founded in 1677, caters for boys of the same age.
 South Cheshire College offers education to degree level and has business and professional courses.

-Reserve Plot 170, The Oxford before the 29th October and receive: £3,000 towards stamp duty paid, flooring and garden furniture! (terms and conditions apply please ask the sales advisor for more information)
+Reserve plot 170, The Oxford before the 10th December and receive: £3,000 towards stamp duty, flooring and a £1,000 high street voucher on completion!
+Please ask our sales advisor for further information.
+(Terms and conditions apply)

 Here are your most recent development visits